City of New Orleans title block

 • Upper and lower seating

-• Above-seat luggage storage, with shelving on the lower level, too.
+• Above-seat luggage storage is available, with shelving on the lower level as well.

 • The bathrooms are on the lower level.